-- Sarah Helm (Executive Headteacher) - Helen Blanch (Governor)
+• Sarah Helm (Executive Head Teacher) • Helen Blanch (Governor)

-Safer Working Practices The guidance for safer working practice for adults who work with children and young people in education settings can be found on the GSCB website in the safeguarding in education section.
+Safer Working Practices The guidance for safer working practice for adults who work with children and young people in education settings can be found on the GSCE website in the safeguarding in education section.
 A copy is given to all members of staff who sign to say they have read it.
-NSPCC also complete Safer Recruitment Training.
+NSPCC Safer Recruitment Training is provided.